Managing Component Obsolescence with a Unified Data Solution

 Altium 365 solves all these component management problems and many more by integrating within Altium Designer.
 Component sourcing data and lifecycle data are available within Altium Designer via the Altium 365 platform, and this same data is available through your web browser.
 In addition, you can store, share, and collaborate through the cloud thanks to Altium 365, the industry’s only complete data sharing and management solution that integrates with Altium Designer.

-If you want to bring the world-class data management features in Altium 365 on-premises, you can deploy Altium Concord Pro.
+If you want to bring the world-class data management features in Altium 365 on-premises, you can deploy an instance of Altium Concord Pro on your own infrastructure.
 This enterprise-level application provides a range of component and data management features on-premises and within Altium Designer.
-You won’t have to switch between design and management programs to take advantage of the management and sharing features in Altium Concord Pro.
+You won’t have to switch between design and management programs to take advantage of the management and sharing features in Altium Concord Pro or Altium 365.

 - Altium Designer’s complete suite of layout and management tools are integrated into a single application, giving designers everything they need for circuit board design and managing component obsolescence in a single program.